ssiwan/KARMA/docs/UserGuide.md

 # KARMA User Guide

 Login information is available on the landing page.
+Users login from the Account menu at the top right.

 There are two types of users.